vidbina/vidbina.github.io/_posts/2017-09-22-stylistic-variants-in-inkscape.markdown

 title: Stylistic Variants in Inkscape
 description: |
-  Accessing stylistic variants in Inkscape, along with some other font feature settings.
+  Accessing stylistic variants in Inkscape, along with some other font :black_nib: feature settings.
 date:  2017-09-22 20:47:00 +0000
-type: typography # for icon
+type: typography
-category: typography # for url
+category: # for url
+ - typography
 tags:
  - typography
  - design